taecontrol/moonguard-docs/docs/events.md

 (**SystemMetricAlertListener**) to liste for this event and sends out notification (**SystemMetricNotification**) to all users, notifying them of the update.

-If you need to modify the behavior of the Listener, they can be replaced by your own listeners from the MoonGuard configuration file:
+In case you want to customize the behavior of this event listeners, they can be replaced by your own listeners in the MoonGuard configuration file:

 ```php